-- Applicants are responsible for editing and presenting their work with all associated captions and/or descriptions after returning from their photo exhibition.
-Do you have any experience editing photos/film?
+- Applicants are responsible for editing and presenting their photos with all associated captions and/or descriptions after returning from their photo exhibition.
+Do you have any experience editing photos?

-- If you lack photography/film experience, how do you plan to improve your skills before departing on your photo exhibition, should you be awarded a grant?
+- If you lack photography experience, how do you plan to improve your skills before departing on your photo exhibition, should you be awarded a grant?

 - The use of a table is encouraged for timelines.

 - Provide clear travel dates and locations.

 - Include milestones for delivering preliminary photos and film during your expedition.

 - Narrative of Planned Activities